Rodrigo Lemunao

-Rodrigo Lemunao (born 26 September 1978) is a Chilean former professional footballer who played as a attacking midfielder or forward for clubs in Chile and Indonesia.
+Rodrigo Andrés Lemunao Torres (born 26 September 1978) is a Chilean former professional footballer who played as an attacking midfielder or forward for clubs in Chile and Indonesia.

 Career

 A product of Palestino youth system, Lemunao made appearances for the first team in 1997 and 1998.

 In Chile, he also played for Fernández Vial, Rangers de Talca, Deportes Copiapó and Provincial Osorno.

 Abroad, he played in Indonesia for Persib Bandung in 2003–04, where he coincided with compatriots such as Claudio Lizama, Alejandro Tobar and the coach Juan Páez.

 Personal life

 Lemunao is of Mapuche descent.
 His surname means "mountain lion" or "puma".

+In 2018, he was involved in legal issues in Buenos Aires, Argentina.